ahmedglez/work-team-manager/README.md

 ## Description

 Application made with Nodejs, mongoDB and React.js to manage the daily work assignments of a work team and to keep track of the work done by each member of the team.
 The application is divided into two parts: the first part is the management of the work team, where the administrator can add, modify and delete members of the team.
 The second part is the management of the daily work assignments, where the administrator can add, modify and delete the daily work assignments.
-The administrator can also assign a work assignment to a member of the team.
-The administrator can also keep track of the work done by each member of the team.
+The administrator can also assign a work assignment to a member of the team and also keep track of the work done by each member of the team.

 ## Installation